Numbers you need to know for financial freedom

 Then voila - there is your current net worth!

 Do you know how much of your gross income is going towards paying off your debts?
 Lenders generally use this ratio to determine your circumstances when you apply for a loan.
 From a personal perspective, it's important to have a good grasp on what your ratio is to establish when you will realistically achieve financial freedom.

 To determine your rate of savings you need to know how much your investing into your savings.
 This is calculated by how much you are saving from your income.
 A general rule of thumb is that we should be saving a minimum of 15-20% of everything we make from our income.

 A war chest or emergency fund is a sum of savings that you have stored away for uncertain times.
 This fund should be sufficient enough to cover you for a period of at least six months in case health emergencies, or the risk of unemployment arises and you can't afford to meet payments and support your lifestyle.
 To learn more about war chests, check out this link to one of our articles on why you should have a war chest.

 What is your credit score?

 Your credit score or credit rating is a number that lenders use to decide on whether to give you credit or lending.
 It's based on your personal and financial information.
 Your credit score is calculated based on the amount of money you've borrowed, the number of credit applications you've made, and whether you make your payments on time.

 You can get your credit score for free from mycreditfile.com.au.

 To get a grasp on your finances or to access lending, don't hesitate to reach out!
 If you currently have lending and haven't had it reviewed in two years, it may be worthwhile consulting our mortgage brokers for a free loan consultation to see if we can save you money from your lending.
-We are saving the average client $10,000 per year just on their mortgage lending.
 After all, the more you save, the easier it becomes to achieve your financial independence.